george-ajayiola/static-web-public-vm/README.md

 ### 1. Creating Storage Account and Uploading Script

 First, create an Azure storage account and a blob container.
 Upload a bash script to the container, which will install Nginx on the virtual machine.
-This script is retrieved during VM provisioning.
+This script is retrieved after the VM is provisioned to perform the post-deployment task of running the custom script.

 ![Storage Account Setup](INF_Screenshots/storage_account.png)
               *Figure 2: Creating a Storage Account on Azure (LRS) .*